-Please note: All South Dakota Department of Labor and Regulation offices will be closed the afternoon of Friday, April 18 for the Easter holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed Friday, July 3 in observance of the 4th of July.

 Barbers provide haircutting, hairstyling, facial shaving, permanent waving, hair coloring and facial services to the general public.
 Some shops also may provide a licensed manicurist who performs plain manicures only.